pgRouting/workshop/docs/basic/pedestrian.rst

 pgr_dijkstra
 -------------------------------------------------------------------------------

 Dijkstra algorithm was the first algorithm implemented in pgRouting.
-It doesn't require other attributes than the identifiers ``id``, ``source`` and ``target`` and the weights ``cost`` and ``reverse_cost``.
+It does not require other attributes than the identifiers ``id``, ``source`` and ``target`` and the weights ``cost`` and ``reverse_cost``.